DanielBatesUK/photo-gallery/README.md

 cp .env.template .env
 ```

-***IMPORTANT:*** You will need, at the very least, to edit these variables in your .env file, to fit your requirements.
+***IMPORTANT:*** Before running, you will need, at the very least, to edit these variables in your .env file, to fit your requirements.
 Please do so with your text editor of choice.

 - **PORT** - The integer port number you want to listen for http requests on. e.g. `3000`
 - **SESSION_SECRET** - The string for the secret text that is used when hashing the passcode. e.g `My-Super-Secret-Password`